Biking & Hiking in Lancaster, PA

 Be sure to pack your sneakers or hiking boots – adventures await in Lancaster, PA, full of great scenery and beautiful vistas.

 Susquehanna Heritage is a robust resource for parks, trails and scenic overlooks along the Susquehanna River.
-For even more trail maps and hiking options, be sure to stop by the Columbia Crossings Visitors Center before hitting the open trail.
+For even more trail maps and hiking options, be sure to stop by the Columbia Crossings River Trails Center before hitting the open trail.

 Lancaster County’s parks and preserves also offer trails to enjoy that are suitable for both beginners and families with smaller children, and more experience hikers.